 Talking with Families

-The ECTA Center is committed to including the concerns and voices of parents and families throughout our work.
-We hope that you will find these resources useful in your work.
+This page describes resources and best practices related to talking with families about child outcomes and family outcomes.
+We are committed to including the concerns and voices of parents and families throughout our work, and hope you will find these resources useful in yours.

 Informing Families About Child and Family Outcomes